telerik/kendo-ui-builder/docs/views/index.md

 <div class="row separator-bottom">
 <div class="col-md-4 card-list-info">
     <h2>User-Defined</h2>
-    <p>In the Builder, the user-defined view is the Blank view. which allows you to add, edit, and delete built-in and custom components, and, generally, enable you to build it in a way that corresponds to specific requirements.
-The  provide option for Blank view is based on the Bootstrap fluid grid system&mdash;you can customize the layout of the Blank view by dragging and dropping rows and columns.
-The Blank view provides support for implementing predefined and custom-tailored components by dragging and dropping them within the view.</p>
+    <p>In the Builder, the user-defined view is the Blank view.
+The Blank view enables you to meet more complex project requirements and is based on the Bootstrap fluid grid system.
+This means that by dragging and dropping rows and columns you can customize its layout and also add, edit, and delete built-in and custom components.</p>
 </div>
 <div class="col-md-8">
     <ul class="card-list row">